 Growing water chestnuts are primarily cultivated in China and imported to the United States and other countries.
 Rarely, have attempts been made to cultivate in the U.S.; however, it has been tried in Florida, California and Hawaii with limited commercial success.

 Water chestnuts require controlled irrigation and 220 frost free days to reach maturity.
 Corms are planted 4-5 inches deep in soil, 30 inches apart in rows, and then the field is flooded for a day.
 After that, the field is drained and the plants are allowed to grow until they are 12 inches high.
 Then, once again, the field is flooded and remains so for the summer season.
 Corms reach maturity late in the fall wherein the field is drained 30 days prior to harvest.

 Water chestnuts cannot exist in swamplands or marshlands unless ditches or dikes are in place to control the water levels.
-That said, the question “can you grow water chestnuts” takes on a bit different meaning.
-It is unlikely that the home gardener will have much success growing water chestnuts.
+That said, the question, “Can you grow water chestnuts?” takes on a bit different meaning.
+It’s unlikely that the home gardener will have much success growing water chestnuts.
 However, don’t despair.
 Most grocers of any size carry canned water chestnuts to satisfy that yen for some crunchiness in your next stir fry.